 RFP – Request for proposal

 This is a more formal and more competitive document.
 Each request for proposal contains specific client requirements and involves competition between bidding architects or architectural firms.

-The proposal tips following below mostly deal with the competitive RFP proposals.
+The proposal tips below primarily deal with the competitive RFP proposals.

 Parts of architectural proposals

-The structure of an architectural proposal is not set in stone, however, there are certain best practices that you need to follow in order to streamline your client communication and maximize your chances of winning the bid.
+The structure of an architectural proposal is not set in stone; however, there are certain best practices you need to follow to streamline your client communication and maximize your chances of winning the bid.

-First and foremost, make sure you reply to the actual Request For Proposal, if you got one.
-The RFP needs to set the tone for your proposal, since you are competing for the project.
-Address the RFP specifically and respond to all the requirements it has.
+First and foremost, reply to the actual Request For Proposal if you got one.
+The RFP must set the tone for your proposal since you are competing for the project.
+So address the RFP specifically and respond to all the requirements it has.